oroinc/documentation/user_guide/channel_guide.rst

    including clients, buyers and purchasers, as well as community members and project participants  of any type.

 A **Channel** entity represent one source of customers and customer data.
-For each Channel record ("channel") created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of entities are specified:
+For each Channel record ("channel") created in the system, along with other :ref:`general details <user-guide-channel-guide-general>`, name, type and set of entities are specified:

 - Name of a channel uniquely identifies it in the system